 Figure 4.1-1 presents the reference UDC architecture.
-UDC supports a layered architecture that separates the user data from the application logic, so that user data is stored in a logically unique repository allowing access from the core and service layer entities, hereby named Application Front Ends.
+UDC is the logical representation of the layered architecture that separates the user data from the application logic, so that user data is stored in a logically unique repository allowing access from entities handling an application logic, hereby named Application Front Ends.